Poland syndrome: Surgery

-The surgery takes place under general anaesthesia and lasts less than 1 hour.
+The surgery takes place under general anaesthesia and usually lasts less than 1 hour.
 The surgeon prepares the locus to the size of the implant after performing an 8 cm axillary incision, then inserts the implant beneath the skin.
-The closure is made in two planes.

 The implant replaces the pectoralis major muscle, thus enabling the thorax to be symmetrical and, in women, the breast as well.
-If necessary, especially in the case of women, a second operation will complement the result by the implantation of a breast implant and / or lipofilling.
+For females affected by Poland syndrome, breast reconstruction is a key aspect of treatment, and latissimus dorsi muscle transfer offers a reconstructive option.

 Lipomodelling is progressively used in the correction of breast and chest wall deformities.
 In Poland syndrome, this technique appears to be a major advance that will probably revolutionize the treatment of severe cases.
 This is mainly due to its ability to achieve previously unachievable quality of reconstruction with minimal scarring.